KULL-Centre/papers/2022/ML-ddG-Blaabjerg-et-al/README.md

 `cd reduce/`<br/>
 `make`; `make install` # This might give an error but provides the reduce executable in this directory<br/>

+4. Download the data file `df_rasp_gnomad_clinvar.csv` from https://zenodo.org/record/6835878#.YtCFlC8RpQJ and add it to the directory `data/test/GnomAD_ClinVar/`.

 ## Execution
 Execute the pipeline using the python script `src/run_pipeline.py`.